 Unity does not have a "traditional" menu like GNOME 2.x, but programs can be easily accessed by clicking on the Ubuntu symbol on the upper part of the launcher, or by pushing the "Windows" button found on most PCs.
 This opens up a box called the "dash" where users can search by typing in the name of desired programs to open them.
 Click on the picture to the left to see a screenshot of Ubuntu's search filter mode found in the dash, which is the closest thing to a traditional menu in Unity.

-In order to make a desktop which is more truly in line with the essence of older Linux Mint desktops, while utilizing the newer technologies found in GNOME 3.x, the developers of Linux Mint have created the Cinnamon interface.
+Cinnamon After the change from GNOME 2.x to 3.x, Cinnamon was forked from GNOME 3.x as a desktop which is more traditional and truly in line with the essence of older Linux Mint desktops, while utilizing the newer technologies found in GNOME 3.x.
 Unlike MATE, which is a fork of GNOME 2.x, Cinnamon is based on GNOME 3.x.
-When I first tried Cinnamon in Linux Mint 12, there were a lot of bugs evident, but in Linux Mint 14 it is very clear that Cinnamon has quickly become a very solid desktop and a major force in the world of Linux.
+In a relatively short period of time, Cinnamon has quickly become a very solid desktop and a major force in the world of Linux.
 In my opinion, Cinnamon easily rivals the KDE desktop in visual beauty and appeal.
 Currently, Cinnamon along with MATE are the default desktop choices for Linux Mint.
 Also, Cinnarch uses Cinnamon as its default.
 Cinnamon is available to be installed on Ubuntu, Fedora, OpenSUSE, Arch Linux, Gentoo, Manjaro Linux, Sabayon, and Snowlinux.

 To the left is a screenshot of the default menu in Linux Mint running Cinnamon.